JorgeFrias/EasyApplyBot-GPT/README.md

 ## Disclaimer
 I picked this up and working to fix it because I need a job :pray:

+Okay.
+Job done!
+See my notes on how to make this fork work below:

+### :pray:
+Please :pray: :pray: read the [Setup](#Setup) section of this readMe before usage.
+T for Thanks

 # LinkedIn GPT
 Automatically apply to _LinkedIn Easy Apply_ jobs.
 This bot answers the application questions as well!